ZenGirl/Sinatra-DataMapper-Sqlite-MySQL-Hosted-Capistrano/README.md

 Example Sinatra app using Sqlite development, MySQL production deployed to a hosted server via capistrano

-To run, do a bundle install.
+To run, do:

+    bundle install

 Then simply type: